gthiveux/sec-sdk/README.md

 			}
 	}

 This is the starting point of our Adapter.
-We are importing:
+We are importing :

 * com.runmyprocess.sec - To have access to the SDK classes and the GPH.
-For simplicity the Adapter is packaged in the same package as the SDK
+To simplify things, the Adapter is packaged in the same package as the SDK.
-* java.io.File - To get the OS's file separator so that the adapter can be run in different OSs
+* java.io.File - To get the OS's file separator so that the adapter can be run on different OSs.
-* java.util.logging.Level - to log any error
+* java.util.logging.Level - To log any error.

 The main method is run when starting the adapter.
-It will first create a new instance of the GPH and load then load the config files.
+It will first create a new instance of the GPH and then load the config files.
 For this example we are loading the handlers config file from a folder named "configFiles".
-The handler config file should look like this:
+The handler config file should look like this :

 	#Generic Protocol Configuration
 	protocol = HelloWorld